Last Updated on

 Video: 8 Week Pregnant – What to Expect

 There has been a substantial amount of progress since week 7 in your baby.
 The baby is growing almost at a rate of 1mm per day.
-The formation of bones, spinal cord and intestine have begun too.
+The formation of bones, spinal cord, and intestines will have begun too.
 Around this time, the retina starts to develop its pigment.
 The embryo looks more defined, and you can see where your baby’s limbs will be.
 Your baby would have also begun to develop a nose, lips and eyelids.
 The little protrusion in the spine or the tail is almost lost by week 8.
-Your baby’s heart rate is 150 to 170 times per minute.
+Your baby’s heart rate will be 150 to 170 times per minute.

-Your baby is still very tiny by week eight but rapid development and growth are happening with each passing day.
-When you are eight weeks pregnant, baby size is almost two centimetres long.
+At week 8, the baby is still tiny but rapid growth and development will take place with each passing day.
+At 8 weeks of pregnancy, your baby will be almost two centimetres long.
 The skin at this stage is still very transparent.
-Various internal and external organs begin to form too.
+Various internal and external organs will begin to form too.

-- Your breasts are growing and preparing for lactation.
+- Your breasts will grow and prepare for lactation.